machengim/oasis/docs/db.md

 + name: text
 + item: number // the id of the item it belongs to
 + storage: number // the id of the storage it lives in
-+ location: text  // the relative path of this file on the storage
++ path: text  // the relative path of this file on the storage

 ### Table `cast`